 If I recall correctly, Degustation uses heavy cream to soak the brioche, but I decided to use a mixture of coconut milk and heavy cream.
 Do not use more liquid than stated in the recipe.
 I've tested it making one batch with the amount listed and another with enough liquid to completely cover the bread.
 The batch with more liquid ended up being too soggy and didn't hold together as well when cooked.

 When the recipe lists "peel of grapefruit, lemon, and lime," it means just that.
 Use a peeler, not a zester, and peel the fruits.
 Usually, recipes call for the zest of a lemon, but this time we want the actual peel.

-The optimum tool to use to finish the brioche would be a blow torch but if you don’t own one, use your broiler instead.
-Just make sure to keep a close eye on the brioche so that the sugar doesn’t burn.
+Finish the brioche by caramelizing the tops with a blow torch.
+If you don't have one, you can use your broiler instead.
+Just make sure to keep a close eye on the brioche so that the sugar doesn't burn.